Present Career Education Programs

 Want to meet talented Ph.D.'s and build connections with the Princeton University community?
 Volunteer to help students investigate a career field and make connections by a Ph.D. candidate for one or two days for job shadowing as part of our Bring a Ph.D. to Work program.

 One of Princeton University's most diverse and talented pool of candidates for employers is often it's most overlooked - Ph.D.'s.
 A Ph.D. program is a job, and candidates and recent graduates essentially have more than four years of experience with transferable skills

 Employers interested in participating are invited to register with Career Services and coordinate visit dates and time with students directly after an introduction from the project coordinators.
 Career Services will provide a virtual information session for hosts before the visit and will assist in the coordination of the visit and scheduling.
 Employers will be invited to a mixer at the end of the project month where students will share their experiences.

 Questions?
-Contact Susanne Killian, graduate student career adviser, to learn more about the program.
+Contact Susanne Killian, senior associate director of graduate student career development, to learn more about the program.